Funds eye 'jam tomorrow' in face of Greek ructions

 “With negotiations potentially taking an extended period of time, the uncertainty is likely to be protracted, meaning the sell-off and buying opportunity could also last some time - unlike last week when markets bounced back quickly.”

-“In fact, with investor sentiment toward the depressed end of the range, Greek stress may be creating a short term buying opportunity for global stocks.
+“In fact, with investor sentiment towards the depressed end of the range, Greek stress may be creating a short term buying opportunity for global stocks.
 The fundamentals are positive.
 Monetary policy globally is still very loose and the drop in energy prices over the last year should underpin a continued expansion in the world economy.”

-Additional reporting by Sinead Cruise, Nishant Kumar and Carolyn Cohn; editing by Janet McBride
+(Additional reporting by Sinead Cruise, Nishant Kumar and Carolyn Cohn; editing by Janet McBride)